There is a story behind every meal and an experience to be shared in every recipe.

 If you have a completed piece for inclusion, please feel free to submit it prior to the deadline, and also contact us if you have any queries, or special requests about your submission.

-The Whyalla Writers’ Group will hold an information session for the project at its meeting on Thursday, June 1, at 6pm at the Whyalla City Library, and a workshop for contributors on Thursday, July 6, at 6pm, also at the library.
+Whyalla Writers’ Group will hold an information session on Thursday, June 1, at 6pm at the library.
+Please email Mr Stanley at email@example.com so he can share any updates.
+A workshop will be on July 6 at 6pm, also at the library.